Open Domain Dialogue Generation with Latent Images: Introduction

 Our model consists of a response generator and an image reconstructor.
-The former synthesizes a response with both an image representation and a textual context representation as conditions, and is shared when both the image is explicitly available and a latent variable; while the latter infers the latent image for a textual context.
-Challenges then include how to define the two models and how to effectively learn them from both multi-modal and single-modal data.
-Encouraged by the recent progress on text-to-image synthesis, we define the image reconstructor within an attentional generative adversarial network framework \cite{xu2018attngan,qiao2019mirrorgan} where GAN-based image generation starts from a text representation and a random noise, and grows from a small scale to a large scale by letting sub-regions in each scale attending to words of the text.
+The former synthesizes a response with both an image representation and a textual context representation as conditions and is shared when the image is explicitly given or latent variable; while the latter infers the latent image for a textual context.
+Challenges then include how to define the two models and how to effectively learn them from both multimodal and unimodal data.
+Encouraged by the recent progress on text-to-image synthesis, we define the image reconstructor within an attentional generative adversarial network framework \cite{xu2018attngan,qiao2019mirrorgan} where GAN-based image generation starts from a text representation and a random noise, and grows from a small scale to a large scale by letting sub-regions in each scale attend to words of the text.
 The response generator is defined within an encoder-decoder framework where attentive modules in the decoder involve both attention to the textual context and attention to sub-regions of the image.
 Considering that an inferred image could contain noise, and words in an open domain response may not relate to the image all the time, we design a gate in response decoding to control the contribution from the visual signals in prediction of each word.
-The two models are jointly learned from both multi-modal data and single-modal data within a conditional variational auto-encoding (CVAE) framework, where through pre-training the image reconstructor on the multi-modal data and fixing it in learning, we can circumvent the intractable KL term in the evidence lower bound and approximate the bound with the random noise in the image generation in a way similar to the reparameterization trick \cite{kingma2013auto}.
-By this means, the learning approach not only unifies dialogue generation and image generation, but also extends the commonly used CVAE from plain and uninterpretable variables to structured and visually-explainable variables.
+The two models are jointly learned from both multimodal data and unimodal data within a conditional variational auto-encoding (CVAE) framework, where through pre-training the image reconstructor on the multimodal data and fixing it in learning, we can circumvent the intractable KL term in the evidence lower bound and approximate the bound with the random noise in the image generation in a way similar to the reparameterization trick \cite{kingma2013auto}.
+By these means, the learning approach not only unifies dialogue generation and image generation, but also extends the commonly used CVAE from plain and uninterpretable variables to visually structured variables.